tinloaf/ygg/docs/pages/Quickstart.md

 }

-// Configure the RBTree based on Node and the default NodeTraits using MyTree = RBTree<Node, RBDefaultNodeTraits<Node>>;
+// Configure the RBTree based on Node and the default NodeTraits using MyTree = RBTree<Node, RBDefaultNodeTraits<Node>, MyTreeOptions>;
 ~~~~~~~~~~~~~

+In fact, we could have skipped defining our own TreeOptions here, since TreeFlags::MULTIPLE is
+the default.

-Inserting values into the tree is then a TODO steps process:
+Inserting values into the tree is then a three-step process:

 1. Allocate memory for the new node (you should probably allocate multiple in one go?)
 2. Set the node data